SENIORS PROGRAMS AND SERVICES

 In addition to providing facility based long term care and a meeting space for Community Seniors, Dufferin Oaks has provided much needed support to seniors living in the community.
 Dufferin County Community Support Services (DCCSS) have operated under the umbrella of Dufferin Oaks since 1985.
 Their offices and the Seniors Day program are now located in the Mel Lloyd Centre.
 Dufferin County Community Support Services also offer Meals on Wheels, Homemaking, Home Maintenance, Friendly Visiting, Transportation and Respite Programs.

 - Central West LHIN (Local Health Integration Network) - http://healthcareathome.ca/centralwest/en

 - MOHLTC (Ministry of Health & Long Term Care) – www.health.gov.on.ca

 DUFFERIN OAKS - ACCOMMODATIONS

 Resident co-payment accommodation charges are established by the Ministry of Health and Long Term Care and are adjusted annually July 1st.
-Click here to view the current accommodation rates for new residents.
+Click here to go to the Ministry's site for the current rates.

 To arrange a tour of our facility, please contact us at 519.925.2140 Ext # 5242, or via e-mail at firstname.lastname@example.org